Five-limit tuning: Diatonic scale

 Assuming we restrict ourselves to seven pitch classes (seven notes per octave), it is possible to tune the familiar diatonic scale using 5-limit tuning in a number of ways, all of which make most of the triads ideally tuned and as consonant and stable as possible, but leave some triads in less-stable intervalic configurations.

 The prominent notes of a given scale are tuned so that their frequencies form ratios of relatively small integers.
-For example, in the key of G major, the ratio of the frequencies of the notes G to D (a perfect fifth) is 3/2, while that of G to C is 2/3 (a descending perfect fifth) or 4/3 (a perfect fourth) going up, and the major third G to B is 5/4.
+For example, in the key of C major, the ratio of the frequencies of the notes C to G (a perfect fifth) is 3/2, while that of C to F is 2/3 (a descending perfect fifth) or 4/3 (a perfect fourth) going up, and the major third C to E is 5/4.